 This shouldn’t be a problem for most of our American and Canadian friends living in the cozy first-world bubble, but if you’re working with VIPKID from developing countries, this can be a concern.
 You need a reliable, relatively fast connection to avoid the dreaded "Teacher IT" and to make this job happen.

 Unstable Hours At The Start

 One thing lots of teachers complain about is the unpredictability of hours.
 This is especially true when you’re just starting out.
 Parents choose their own teachers for classes, primarily based on your profile and your reviews.
 If you don’t have any reviews, you might see a lot of empty time slots to start.
-During China’s biggest holidays – Spring Festival and National Day – you’ll also see your hours slip substantially as they’re all traveling and visiting family.
+During China’s biggest holiday - Chinese New Year - you’ll also see your hours slip substantially as they’re all traveling and visiting family.

 What are you waiting for?!
 Apply now!

 This post contains my personal referral link which will earn me a commission if you become an active teacher.
 You will have this same opportunity when you become a VIPKID teacher.
 As a way of saying thanks, Sasha and I will coach you through the full application process and answer any questions you may have!

 This post may also contain affiliate links.
 If you click through and make a purchase, we will earn a commission at no extra cost to you!
 We are grateful for the support.